-ALWAYS CALL FOR ASSISTANCE FOR ANY HEAD OR OTHER SERIOUS INJURY!!
+ALWAYS CALL FOR ASSISTANCE FOR ANY HEAD OR OTHER SERIOUS INJURY !!

 Teach correct soccer techniques.
 Know the correct soccer techniques and how to coach them.
 Playing after an Injury.
 Often, parents of players recovering from injuries or illness are anxious to have them return to play.
-Be flexible, but, if in doubt, contact our Safety Director at Also please email the Safety Director at Safety@ayso9.org
+Be flexible, but, if in doubt, contact our Safety Director listed in the Board Member emails.